davisokoth/development-guidelines/README.md

 * `master` has the code for the latest release
 * `develop` has the code that is being worked on but not yet released

 All development should be done in **feature branches**, which are pushed up to the shared `origin` remote at the end of each day.
+Each feature branch should be named to reference a Trello card number.
+For example: `feature/12-add-drop-down`.

 When a feature (or bugfix, or story) is complete, the developer should open a pull request against the `develop` branch.